Our Story

 Passaggi d’Italia grew from a shared belief that travel can be a form of understanding.

-For many years, Carla Simonini and Chandra Harris have studied the history, cultures, and landscapes of Italy as scholars and teachers.
+For many years, Dr. Carla Simonini and Dr. Chandra Harris have studied the history, cultures, and landscapes of Italy as scholars and teachers.
 Through their research and travels they came to see how deeply place, memory, and everyday traditions shape Italian life — from the foods grown in volcanic soil to the mountain towns that sent generations of emigrants across the Atlantic.

 Passaggi d’Italia was created to share that perspective with travelers who want to experience Italy more thoughtfully.
 Rather than rushing through famous landmarks, these journeys focus on the places where history and daily life intersect: small towns, working farms, local festivals, and landscapes that still carry the stories of the past.